raghavbhasin97/IMDB-search-tool/README.md

 Movitation
 ----------
 IMDB doesn't have an official API that allows searching its database.
 Additionally, all the other tools availible are either paid or work only for javascript.
-These were the problems I encountered while I tried to make a movie search tool, and therefore, descided to make a web scrapper for IMDB instead.
+I encountered these problems while I tried to make a movie search tool (with data from IMDB), and therefore, descided to make a web scrapper for IMDB instead.